xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/jdbi3.md

 Mappers are installed with the [mapper installer](../extras/jdbi3.md#row-mapper).
 If auto scan is enabled then all mappers will be detected automatically and registered in the jdbi instance.
-Mappers are instantiated as normal guice beans without restrictions which means you can use injection and aop (it's only not shown in example mapper).
+Mappers are instantiated as normal Guice beans without restrictions, which means you can use injection and AOP (it's only not shown in example mapper).

 !!! note
     The mapper installer mostly automates (and unifies) registration.
-If your mapper does not need to be guice bean and you don't want to use auto configuration then you can register it manually in jdbi instance, making it available for injection.
+If your mapper does not need to be a Guice bean and you don't want to use auto configuration then you can register it manually in jdbi instance, making it available for injection.

 Also, see complementing binding annotation, used to bind object to query parameters: